 Wrongful death: Truck crashes are 10 times more likely to kill you than crashes with other passenger cars.
-When a truck accident kills you or a loved one, an experienced truck wreck lawyer can hold the trucking company responsible through a wrongful death lawsuit.
+When a truck accident kills you or a loved one, an experienced truck accident lawyer in Fishers can hold the trucking company responsible through a wrongful death lawsuit.

 Determining Responsibility in a Truck Crash

 If you have been hurt or lost a loved one in a truck accident, a number of parties may be held liable for your losses, such as:

 - The truck driver